langkemaoxin/langkemaoxin/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-I have been a (Net&Java) developer for 8 years.
+I have been a (Net&Java) developer for 12 years at Chengdu,SiChuan Province.
 Recently, I found that my code was not elegant enough, so I decided to learn from others.

 ### My Blog WebSite